 IS THERE MUSIC AT THE MARKET?

-We would like to bring more local acoustic performers to our market on a regular (volunteer) basis.
-Performances will begin after our Chef Demonstrations (approximately 11:30am) and go until 1:30pm.
-Tip jars and promotional materials are encouraged.
-If you are interested in performing at the Market please first view our 2015 Music Guidelines to determine if our guidelines work for you and email email@example.com with your contact information, sample of music, and date availability.
+We would like to bring more local acoustic performers to our market on a regular basis.
+Performances will begin after our Chef Demonstrations (approximately 11/11:30am) and go until 1/1:30pm.
+Performers are unable to be paid at this time, but tip jars and promotional materials are encouraged.
+If you are interested in performing at the Market please first view our 2019 music guidelines to determine if our guidelines work for you and email firstname.lastname@example.org with your contact information, sample of music, and date availability.
 Once approved, you will be provided a link for an online schedule showing current availability.

 CAN I VOLUNTEER AT THE MARKET?

 Yes please!
 We have several at-market opportunities for set-up, information tent, and sustainability associate volunteer roles.
 You can view the descriptions for each role here on our Volunteer Opportunities Page.
 Volunteers are asked to fill out a volunteer information form, available at our information tent and attend one short orientation, offered quarterly.
 Once trained, volunteers can sign up via an open schedule on Google Docs to let us know if you are coming that week to volunteer.
 Do you see a way you want to make the Market even better?
 Let us know and we will see if we can support your effort.

 The Market seeks to encourage small farmers and agricultural producers to participate in the Market by keeping participation fees as low as possible.
 These fees are supplemented by additional support from sponsorships, the sale of advertising and promotional opportunities, grants, donations, and community fundraising efforts.
 You can support us through making a monetary donation or purchasing our shirts, aprons, and cookbook—Eating Through Seasons: The 61st Street Farmers Market Collection of Seasonal Recipes.